benblack769/benblack769.github.io/neural_posts/backpropogation-composeable-configurable.md

 From this view, I hope to demonstrate the vanishing gradient problem.

-Lets say that {% raw %}$$y(x) = x + \epsilon$${% endraw %}, where {% raw %}$$\epsilon$${% endraw %} is some  the identity function.
-This is an extremely simple function that should be
+Lets say that $$y(x) = x + \epsilon$$, where $$\epsilon$$ is some random error.
+The identity function is an extremely simple function that should be easy to learn.
+However,

+*show how noise increases relative to the size of the internal vectors, and also the size of the matrices*

+### Power of neural networks

+*give an indication to how depth and size of neural networks increase the types and complexity of functions that NNs seem to tend to solve*

 ### Backpropagation

+*explain how backpropagation allows you to treat different layers of the network as independent learning problems (taking into account the noise problem above)*

 At its core, backpropagation is simply the chain rule from calculus.

 So why is this important?

-Overview of chain rule.
+*Overview of chain rule.*

-DiagraDraTalk about composition of matrices.
+*Draw a diagram about composition of matrices.*

-Talk about how you can compose matrices naturally in trivial ways.
-Bring up Depp networks, m.
-Then talk about how convolutional networks are the a nontrivial version of this.
+*Talk about how you can compose matrices naturally in trivial ways.
+Bring up deep networks, m.*

+*Bring up the conflict between model flexibility and model noise.
+Then talk about how convolutional networks are a great example of a nontrivial version of this tradeoff.*

-Another possible one is sintane decomposition, ie.e the function applied to each wor,d and the the binary output as a function of that concatenation of outputs.
-Is a more trivial example.
+*Another possible one is sentance decomposition, ie.e the function applied to each word and the the binary output as a function of that concatenation of outputs.
+Is a more trivial example.*

-The talk about LSTMs.
+*Then talk about LSTMs.
 Talk about how they are a non-trivial one, but rely on the same basic intuitions.
-Show how LSTMs operate in much the same level as single matrices blocks.
+Show how LSTMs operate in much the same level as single matrices blocks.*

-Talk about how now people use LSTMS as building blocks for more on nontrivial things like the google translate algorithm
+*Talk about how now people use LSTMS as building blocks for more on nontrivial things like the google translate algorithm*

 ### Gradient Descent

+*Explain how gradient descent can be improved through low dimensional examples*

+*show how it can solve some of the problems with magnitude reduction associated with deep layers*

 Now lets look at gradient descent, and how we might hope to solve some of the problems in backpropagation with techniques here.